joshbegley/nyt-latest/README.md

 **Migrant Found Guilty of Killing Laken Riley**\
-`Jose Antonio Ibarra, a 26-year-old migrant from Venezuela, was convicted of murdering Ms. Riley, a Georgia nursing student.`\
+`Jose Antonio Ibarra, a 26-year-old migrant from Venezuela, was convicted of murdering Ms. Riley, a nursing student.`\
 https://nytimes.com/video/us/100000009836264/laken-riley-trial-verdict.html

 **Eagles' Bryce Huff to have surgery on wrist, miss several weeks: Sources**\